Battle of White Plains: Battle

 While Howe and his command conferred, the Hessian artillery on the left opened fire on the hilltop position, where they succeeded in driving the militia into a panicked retreat.
 The arrival of McDougall and his brigade helped to rally them, and a defensive line was established, with the militia on the right and the Continentals arrayed along the top of the hill.
 Howe finally issued orders, and while most of his army waited, a detachment of British and Hessian troops was sent to take the hill.

 The British attack was organized with Hessian regiments leading the assault.
-Rall was to charge the American right, while a Hessian battalion under Colonel Carl von Donop (consisting of the Linsing, Mingerode, Lengereck, and Kochler grenadiers, and Donop's own chasseur regiment) was to attack the center.
-A British column under General Alexander Leslie (consisting of the 5th, 28th, 35th, and 49th Foot) was to attack the right.
-Donop's force either had difficulty crossing the river, or was reluctant to do so, and elements of the British force were the first to cross the river.
-Rall's charge scattered the militia on the American right, leaving the flank of the Maryland and New York regiments exposed as they poured musket fire onto the British attackers, which temporarily halted the British advance.
+Rall was to charge the American right, while a Hessian battalion under Colonel Carl von Donop (consisting of the Linsing, Minnigerode, Lengerke and Kochler grenadiers, and Donop's own chasseur regiment) was to attack the center.
+A British column under General Alexander Leslie (consisting of the 5th, 28th, 35th, and 49th foot) was to attack the right.
+Donop's force either had difficulty crossing the river or was reluctant to do so, and elements of the British force were the first to cross.
+Rall's charge scattered the militia on the American right, leaving the flank of the Maryland and New York regiments exposed as they poured musket fire onto the British attackers, which temporarily halted their advance.
 The exposure of their flank caused them to begin a fighting retreat, which progressively forced the remainder of the American line, which had engaged with the other segments of the British force, to give way and retreat.
 Haslet's Delaware regiment, which anchored the American left, provided covering fire while the remaining troops retreated to the north, and were the last to leave the hill.
 The fighting was intense, and both sides suffered significant casualties before the Continentals made a disciplined retreat.

 Casualties

 John Fortescue's History of the British Army says that Howe's casualties numbered 214 British and 99 Hessians.
-However, Rodney Atwood points out that Fortescue's figure for the Hessians includes the entire Hessian casualties from 19–28 October and that in fact only 53 of these casualties were incurred at the Battle of White Plains.
+However, Rodney Atwood points out that Fortescue's figure for the Hessians includes the entire Hessian casualties from 19 to 28 October and that in fact only 53 of these casualties were incurred at the Battle of White Plains.
 This revised figure would give a total of 267 British and Hessians killed, wounded or missing at White Plains.
-Henry Dawson, on the other hand, gives Howe's loss as 47 killed, 182 wounded and 4 missing.
+Henry Dawson, on the other hand, gives Howe's loss as 47 killed, 182 wounded and four missing.
 The American loss is uncertain.
 Theodore Savas and J. David Dameron give a range of 150–500 killed, wounded and captured.
 Samuel Roads numbers the casualties of 47 killed and 70 wounded.
 Henry Dawson estimates 50 killed, 150 wounded and 17 missing for McDougall's and Spencer's commands but has no information on the losses in Haslet's regiment.